May 25, 2023

 Economic Information & Analytics Division

-~ Seasonally unadjusted weekly initial unemployment insurance claims rose by 13.2% from the previous filing week as continued claims fell by 3.4% during that period ~
+~ Seasonally unadjusted weekly initial unemployment insurance claims lower from the previous filing week, with continued claims little changed over that period ~

 RICHMOND—The Virginia Employment Commission (VEC) announced today that the number of initial claims decreased in the latest filing week to 2,470 and remained at the typical pre-Pandemic volumes experienced in 2019.

 For the filing week ending May 20, the figure for seasonally unadjusted initial claims in Virginia was 2,470, which was a decrease of 151 claimants from the previous week.
 Over half of initial claims with a self-reported industry were from accommodation and food services; manufacturing; professional, scientific and technical services; and administrative and support and waste management.
 Continued weeks claimed totaled 12,736, which was essentially unchanged from the previous week but an increase of a third from the 9,564 continued claims from the comparable week last year.

 Eligibility for benefits is determined on a weekly basis, and so not all weekly claims filed result in a benefit payment.
 This is because the initial claims numbers represent claim applications; claims are then reviewed for eligibility and legitimacy.